Reloaded-Project/Reloaded.Memory/docs/About-Memory.md

 Now you can allocate in another process in a consistent manner.
 Useful?

-!!! warning "`ICanAllocateMemory` for `ExternalMemory` currently implemented in Windows only; PRs for Linux and OSX that use `ptrace` or alternative are welcome."
+!!! warning "`ICanAllocateMemory` for `ExternalMemory` currently implemented in Windows only; PRs for Linux and OSX."

 ## Unified Permission Change API

 !!! info

     Structs like `Memory` and `ExternalMemory` employ `ICanChangeMemoryProtection` API to allow you to change memory permissions.

     This allows you to make existing code etc. in memory writable for editing.

 === "This Process"